mit-ll-ai-technology/maite/docs/source/how_to/wrap_image_classification_dataset.rst

 In our previous example, our custom dataset inherited from Torchvision's ``ImageFolder`` class.
-Rather than modifying our dataset's ``__getitem__`` method directly, we also could have leveraged ``jatic_toolbox.interop.TorchVisionDataset``, which can be used to convert any Torchvision dataset into a JATIC :class:`~jatic_toolbox.protocols.VisionDataset`.
+Rather than modifying our dataset's ``__getitem__`` method directly, we also could have leveraged :class:`~jatic_toolbox.interop.TorchVisionDataset`, which can be used to convert any Torchvision dataset into a JATIC :class:`~jatic_toolbox.protocols.VisionDataset`.

 For example, first instantiate a dataset that conforms to Torchvision's dataset API: